 If you want to get better at portrait or candid photography, take photos of them.
 It’s a great and heart-warming way of practice.
 Compose Christmas lights into your image, even in the foreground.

 Christmas is the perfect time to have a romantic couple photo shoot.

-For the best bokeh results, photograph your subjects outdoors during the day.
+For the best bokeh results, photograph your subjects outdoors during the day or at night.

 Sometimes, photographing bokeh is enough.
 If you find a place filled with bright lights, use them to create a bokeh-rich image.